gapthemind/scanner/README.md

       # variable assignment

 Scanner provides a few utility functions to make this type of check easier.
-For instance, the previous check could be refactored to:
+For instance, the previous code could be refactored to:

     if @scanner.tokens_are?(:id, :equal)

 The other two methods available are token_is? and token_is_not?.

+### Tokens
+The tokens returned by consume and lookahead have a few  methods, which should be self explanatory:

+* content
+* line
+* column
+* is? => Checks that the token is of a given type
+* is_not? => The opposite

 ## Contributing